This WEFLECT project is now in its second phase.

-It is run by heppell.net and funded by the UK's Training and Development Agency for Schools (TDA).
+It is was led by heppell.net and funded by the UK's Training and Development Agency for Schools (TDA).

-Technical development is the responsibility of long time collaborator Alex Blanc of Allrollover who are working in collaboration with heppell.net
+Technical development was the responsibility of long time collaborator Alex Blanc of Allrollover

 What is this project about?

-The initial hypothesis was that providing a "window on the world" of their classroom, with a limited and trusted audience, offers an effective route to valued, shared, reflection and observations.
+The initial hypothesis was that providing a "window on the world" of their classroom, with a limited and trusted audience annotating it, offers an effective route to valued, shared, reflection and observations.

 The primary aim was to provide feedback, reflection and self critique, which would enable NQTs to develop their teaching skills whilst providing a network of support.